118 118 (UK): Advertising

-118 118's advertising features two men with droopy moustaches, wearing items of clothing with 118 and two parallel red stripes on it.
+118 118's marketing featured two men with droopy moustaches, wearing items of clothing with 118 and two parallel red stripes on it.
+It was designed by advertising agency WCRS and Brazil (PR & communications agency).
 They have appeared in various forms, including 'mad professors' with crazy grey hair, and an army of 118 118 runners helping people across the nation to find businesses and services.

 The 118 118 advertising was originally launched using the two men dressed as athletic runners.
 Used with the catchphrase "Got Your Number!", the runners' characters featured in a high-profile advertising and PR campaign leading up to deregulation in August 2003, when the original 192 directory number was switched off.
-This slogan has fallen into disuse by the marketing department of 118 118 because of the expansion of service beyond directory enquiries alone, but has lived on in the minds of the public.
-The use of the runners' characters is particularly noted for the legal action threatened, but never acted on, by 1970s record-breaking runner David Bedford.
+Although this slogan has fallen into disuse, it has lived on in the minds of the public.
+The use of the runners' characters is particularly noted for the legal action by 1970s record-breaking runner David Bedford.
 118 118 responded to this by stating that their inspiration was partly the late American runner Steve Prefontaine.
 Bedford subsequently briefly worked for 118 500, a rival directory enquiries service provided by BT.

-Since then they appeared in a range of guises, including spoof detectives, as the company expanded on its range of services.
+Since then, the 118 characters appeared in a range of guises, including spoof detectives, as the company expanded on its range of services.
 During this period the slogan used was "We're here to help!".

 In February 2006 a new advertising campaign was launched in which the runners appeared in advertisements in the style of the television show The A-Team, using the A-Team theme tune with the number 118 sung over the music.
-Various routes followed, and then in early 2009 Ray Parker Junior appeared alongside the droopy moustache men singing a 118 specific version of the Ghostbusters theme tune, at one point featuring the 118 men in place of the Stay Puft Marshmallow Man from the film.
+Various routes followed, and then in early 2009 Ray Parker Jr. appeared alongside the droopy moustache men singing a 118 specific version of the Ghostbusters theme tune, at one point featuring the 118 men in place of the Stay Puft Marshmallow Man from the film.
 In late 2009, the runners were animated, specifically promoting food and drink establishments available for booking via 118 118.
 This service has since been discontinued, and in 2010 this campaign was dropped in favour of comedic scenarios.
 In 2013 the advertising shows an army of 118 118 runners, to illustrate that the service provides the numbers of many businesses.

 From March 2007, 118 118 began to sponsor ITV1 Movies.
 As of 2013 this continued, with the two 118 characters conversing over the phone with stars from old 'B' movies.
 A daily cartoon strip advertising the service also ran, from 2008 to 2010, in free newspaper Metro.

 The advertising strategy for 118 118 has also been used for 118 218 in France, 118 50 in Ireland, and 18 18 in Switzerland.